 SPILLAGE TEST: To check for satisfactory clearance of products of combustion, close all doors and windows and leave the appliance burning on HIGH for five minutes.
-Insert a lit smoke match 35mm into the centre top opening above the glass, all the smoke must be drawn into the flue.
+Insert a lit smoke match about 25mm to 35mm into the top of the fire opening and move it left and right, all the smoke must be drawn into the flue.
 If spillage occurs allow a further 5 minutes and repeat the test.
-If spillage still occurs turn off the appliance and seek expert advise.
+If spillage still occurs turn off the appliance and seek expert advise .
 If an extractor fan is situated in the room the spillage test should be repeated with the fan running.
 If there is a connecting room with an extractor fan the test should be repeated with all the doors to that room open and the extractor fan running.
+If the appliance spills with the restrictor fitted then the restrictor should be removed and the spillage test repeated.
+If the spillage test continues to fail expert advise should be sought and additional ventilation may have to be provided.